Dutch economy grows 2.6% in second quarter despite soaring inflation

 Growth was spurred by a 7% increase in household consumption relative to the second quarter of 2021, when spending was still constrained by COVID-19 lockdown measures, even though inflation rocketed to around 9%.

+This spending spree might not hold, however, as fears of ballooning energy bills and rising costs of living have pushed consumer confidence down to its lowest level on record in recent months.

+Confidence among producers remained stronger, although their optimism has also waned due to inflation and the difficulties in hiring new staff.

-Investments were 5% higher than a year before, while exports increased almost 6%, official data showed.
+Investments in the second quarter were 5% higher than a year before, as the housing market boom continued and companies invested heavily in new machines, software and buildings, while exports increased almost 6%.

 ((Bart.Meijer@thomsonreuters.com; +31 20 504 5006; Reuters Messaging: bart.meijer@thomsonreuters.com))